-In Texas, retail electric providers are responsible for all billing and collection activities.
+In Texas, retail electric providers are responsible for all billing and collection activities. for Texas electric service.
 They collect the charges associated with their energy rates as well as the Transmission and Distribution Utility delivery charges.
 Texas retail electric customers typically enroll in post-pay rather than pre-pay plans.
 Under these plans, the customers pay for electric service well after they have used the service.

 The retail electric provider assumes the entire credit risk associated with serving the customer.
 In many cases, two months of electric service are received before the customer’s account is past due and the energy provider is aware of a possible bad debt problem.
 For this reason, Texas retail electric providers screen potential customers to determine what credit risk they pose.